fmings/fmings/README.md

 </picture>

 ## About Me
 I'm a full stack software developer attending Nashville Software School.
-I have many years of experience in Merchandising, Project Management, and the retail industry.
+I have over 10 years of experience in Merchandising, Project Management, and the retail industry.

 ## My Tech Stack
 | | Languages & Tools |